swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 The Swift Standard Library includes two general-purpose hashing collections, `Set` and `Dictionary`.
-These collections are built around hash tables, whose expected performance critically depends on the expected distribution of the elements stored in them, along with the quality of the hash function that is used to derive bucket indices for individual elements.
+These collections are built around hash tables, whose performance is critically dependent on the expected distribution of the elements stored in them, along with the quality of the hash function that is used to derive bucket indices for individual elements.

 With a good hash function, simple lookups, insertions and removals take constant time on average.
-However, when the hash function is not well-suited to the data, expected performance can become proportional to the number of elements stored in the table.
+However, when the hash function isn't carefully chosen to suit the data, the expected time of such operations can become proportional to the number of elements stored in the table.
 If the table is large enough, such a regression can easily lead to unacceptable performance.
-For example, when they're overwhelmed with hash collisions, applications and network services may stop processing new user events or network requests for prolonged periods of time; easily enough to crash the app or bring down the service.
+For example, when they're overwhelmed with hash collisions, applications and network services may stop processing new events for prolonged periods of time; this can easily be enough to crash the app or to bring down the service.

 ### <a name="status-quo">The Status Quo</a>